Ame-no-Nuboko

-Ame-no-Nuboko (天沼矛 or 天之瓊矛 or 天瓊戈), also known simply as the (天瓊, Tenkei), is the name given to the spear in Shinto used to raise the primordial land-mass, Onogoro-shima, from the sea.
+Ame-no-Nuboko (天沼矛 or 天之瓊矛 or 天瓊戈), also known simply by the Kan-on reading (天瓊, Tenkei), is the name given to the hoko (lance) used to raise the primordial land-mass, Onogoro Island, from the sea in Japanese religion.
 It is often represented as a naginata.

-According to the Kojiki, Shinto's genesis gods Izanagi and Izanami were responsible for creating the first land.
-To achieve this, they received a spear decorated with jewels from the older heavenly gods.
-The two deities then went to the bridge between heaven and earth, Ame-no-ukihashi, and churned the sea below with the naginata.
-When drops of salty water fell from the tip, they formed into the first island, Onogoro-shima.
+According to the Kojiki, the gods of creation Izanagi and Izanami were responsible for the kuniumi (creation of land).
+To achieve this, they received a spear decorated with magatama (curved gems) from the older heavenly gods.
+The two deities then went to the bridge between heaven and earth, Ame-no-ukihashi, and churned the sea below with the spear.
+When drops of salty water fell from the tip, they formed into the first island, Onogoro.
 Izanagi and Izanami then descended from the bridge of heaven and made their home on the island.

-Yamato Katsuragi Hozan-ki, the Shinto book of Shugendo, explains that Amenonuboko is a mystical object generated at the time of the creation of heaven and earth, which is an incarnation of Bonten, and that it is regarded as a vajra which has a power to smash the evil and has another name Amanomagaeshi no hoko.
-The Shinto book further explains that Ninigi, the sun goddess's grandson who descended to earth, is a deity of a vajra or a mallet decorated with gems, and that he is 天杵尊, also known as Kidoku-o, who has pacified the land using the mallet as a weapon.
+(大和葛城宝山記, Yamato Katsuragi Hozan-ki), a work of Shugendō, explains that the Ame-no-Nuboko is a mystical object generated at the time of the creation of heaven and earth that is an incarnation of Bonten, and that it is regarded as a vajra which has the power to smash evil and has another name, Amanomagaeshi-no-hoko.
+It further explains that Ninigi, the sun goddess's grandson who descended to Earth, is a deity associated with the vajra, a mallet decorated with gems, and that he is Heavenly Pestle Boy (天杵尊, Amagine-Takashi), also known as Kidoku-ō, who has pacified the land with the mallet as a weapon.

-Tenchi Reiki Furoku, the Shinto book of Ryobu Shinto, states that Amenosakahoko is the vajra which was stuck in Onogoro Island.
-Being influenced by these Shinto books, "Senguin Himon" describes that the grandson of the sun goddess descended from heaven carrying a sacred treasure Amenonuboko.
+Tenchi Reiki Furoku, the book of Ryōbu Shintō, states that Amenosakahoko is the vajra which was stuck in Onogoro Island.
+Being influenced by these Shinto books, Senguin Himon describes that the grandson of the sun goddess descended from heaven carrying a sacred treasure Ame-no-Nuboko.
 Based on these descriptions, it has come to be considered that Amenonuboko, that is Amenosakahoko, is on the ground.
-Other legends describe that Amenosakahoko was thrown down from heaven by Amaterasu or was transferred from Okuninushi to Ninigi.
+Other legends describe that Ame-no-Sakahoko was thrown down from heaven by Amaterasu or was transferred from Ōkuninushi to Ninigi.